ewilsey/120-work/hw-12/readme.md

 Removed alpha from rectangle parameter that would allow changing into an ellipse, then lowered the frameRate and changed the other two parameters for H and W to be more drastic allowing for a more animated effect.

+Created new object2.js file and added to index, mirrored object.js with new object2 identities.
+Now have 2 working objects.

 -->